 Our curriculum emphasizes journalism excellence, multimedia storytelling, ethics and professional behavior, audience understanding, research, quantitative literacy, visual literacy, and creativity.
 Journalism students take about one-third of their courses in the journalism program (which includes a track in public relations); the other two-thirds are in the liberal arts and sciences.

 The journalism degree at Northwestern University in Qatar is offered by the internationally respected Medill School of Journalism, Media, Integrated Marketing Communications.
 Since 1921, Medill has epitomized excellence in journalism and journalism education in the United States, and it is doing the same today in Qatar.

-NU-Q's valuable “learn by doing” philosophy extends beyond the traditional classroom to real-world training and immersion experiences.
-During their junior year, students participate in the Journalism Residency, an academic internship that gives them invaluable real-world experience and networking potential within a media company.
+During their junior year, students participate in the Journalism Residency, an academic internship that gives them an invaluable real-world, immersion experience and networking potential within a media company.
 They receive course credit for working alongside professional mentors at newspapers, magazines, broadcast and online news operations, or public relations agencies.

 Beyond leading to a strong career, a degree journalism offers students the chance to engage with the world around them in a critical way, so as to analyze information with skill and gain confidence as they communicate more and more effectively.

 Social media manager/producer

 University College London

 NU-Q's journalism faculty members have experience in print, broadcast and multimedia journalism from some of the world's leading newsrooms.